visgl/deck.gl/docs/v4.0/upgrade-guide.md

 The old layers are still around for now so there is no urgency to upgrade.

+## Removed Layers

+## EnhancedChoroplethLayer

+This sample layer in deck.gl v3 has been moved to a stand-alone example and is no longer included in the deck.gl module.

 # Upgrading Layers from deck.gl v3 to v4